 - Determining the types and kinds of therapeutic specialists which are needed.

 GIS professionals are also examining the relationship between physical health and mental health.
-They are trying to examine the causal relationships between them, by focusing upon the geography of drug usage.
+They are trying to examine the causal relationships between them, by focusing on the geography of drug usage.
 A key example of this is the current research which is being conducted upon the usage of opioids in the state of Kentucky.

 Under this, visual maps are being created to ascertain the locations of treatment services and mental health centers.
-The goal here is to establish the locations between treatment centers, hospitals, mental health professionals, community outreach as well as the patients in need.
+The goal here is to establish the locations of treatment centers, hospitals, mental health professionals, community outreach as well as the patients in need.

 Although the principles of GIS still has a long way to go in order to reach the level counseling and medical drugs, its impact is being felt for sure in the psychiatric world.

 GeoTel is a telecommunications research and GIS mapping firm that researches and provides telecom datasets for more than 6,000 cities in the United States and worldwide.
 GeoTel’s expertise includes specialists in economic geography, geospatial engineering, web GIS, and telecommunications GIS Data infrastructure.